Malik577/AIN-2002-PORJECT/README.md

 The repository includes several important files:

-- `stroke_prediction.py`: The primary Python script of the project handling data preprocessing, model training, evaluation, and final stroke predictions.
+- `Stroke-prediction.ipynb`: The primary Python script of the project handling data preprocessing, model training, evaluation, and final stroke predictions.

 - `train.csv` and `healthcare-dataset-stroke-data.csv`: CSV files containing the datasets used in the project.